Boundedness of commutators and H${}^1$-BMO duality in the two matrix weighted setting

 \section{Two weight characterization of Riesz transforms}

 We will now prove Theorem \ref{CommutatorThm} but in terms of $\BMOWUAlt$, which we will define as the the union of $\BMOWUAltD$ over all dyadic grids $\D$ (which as usual will be shown to coincide with the union of $\BMOWUAltD$ over a finite number of dyadic grids $\D$).
-Before we do this we will need the following simple but nonetheless interesting characterization of matrix Haar multipliers \begin{proposition} Let $1 < p < \infty$ and let $W$ be a matrix A${}_p$ weight.
+Before we do this we will need the following simple but nonetheless interesting characterization of matrix Haar multipliers.
+Note that the one matrix weighted characterization of these Haar multipliers was first proved in \cite{IKP} and that a sharper result (in terms of the A${}_2$ dependency) was soon after proved in \cite{BPW} when $p = 2$. \begin{proposition} Let $1 < p < \infty$ and let $W$ be a matrix A${}_p$ weight.
 If $\D$ is any dyadic grid and $A := \{A_I ^\varepsilon : I \in \D, \varepsilon \in \S\}$ is a sequence of matrices, then the Haar multiplier is bounded from $L^p(U)$ to $L^p(W)$ if and only if \end{proposition}

 \begin{proof} If $M = \sup_{I \in \D, \varepsilon \in \S} \|V_I(W) A_I ^\varepsilon (V_I (U))^{-1}\| < \infty$, then two applications of $(\ref{LpEmbedding})$ give us that

 For the other direction, fix some $J_0 \in \D$ and $\varepsilon' \in \S$, and let $J_0 ' \in \D(J_0)$ with $\ell(J_0 ') = \frac{1}{2} \ell(J_0)$.
 Again by \eqref{LpEmbedding} we have that Plugging $\vec{f} := \chi_{J_0 '} \vec{e}$ for any $\vec{e} \in \C$ into (\ref{NecHaarMultEq}) and noticing that easily gives us (in conjunction with Lemma \ref{RedOp-AveLem}) that Using the definition of $V_{J_0 '} ' $ and summing over all of the $2^d$ first generation children $J_0 '$ of $J_0$ finally (after taking the supremum over $J_0 \in \D$) gives us that